Individual - Other taxesLast reviewed - 09 December 2022

 Malaysia also has a Social Security Organisation (SOCSO) who administers the Employment Injury Scheme (EIS) and the Invalidity Scheme (IS).
 SOCSO coverage and protection is limited to Malaysian citizens and permanent residents.
 A monthly contribution must be made and may fall under one of two categories:

-- Both the employer and employee make monthly contributions to EIIS and IPS.
+- Both the employer and employee make monthly contributions to EIS and IS.
 The sum is based on the employee’s monthly wages and is restricted to a maximum of MYR 86.65 for the employer and MYR 24.75 for the employee.

 - The employer makes a contribution to EIS only for employees who are not eligible to be covered under the IS, with the amount restricted to a monthly maximum of MYR 61.90.
 Malaysian employers are required to contribute to SOCSO on a monthly basis for all their employees (including foreign employees).
-However, the employment or assignment arrangement could impact the applicability of the requirement onto the employee.
+However, the employment or assignment arrangement could impact the applicability of the requirement on the employee.
 As a result, each case needs to be examined individually to determine the applicability.

 Employment Insurance System (EIS)

 The EIS provides certain benefits and a re-employment placement programme for insured persons in the event of loss of employment to promote active labour market policies.
 The EIS covers only Malaysian citizens and permanent residents.

-Both the employer and employee make monthly contributions of 0.2% of employee's wage but restricted to a maximum of MYR 7.90 for employer and employee, respectively.
+Both the employer and employee make monthly contributions of 0.2% of employee's wage, restricted to a maximum of MYR 9.90.